Since the days of yore (at least two decades), my sons and I have enjoyed going to renaissance faires.

 Inevitably, I would end up buying my boys things I probably shouldn’t have purchased, like swords and knives.
 One son wanted a kilt, and they all learned how to handle medieval weapons like spears, joining in the “training” with experienced knights.

-This year, on Mother’s Day, my youngest and his family and I traveled to Waxahachie for the Scarborough Renaissance Festival.
-It runs weekends through Memorial Day, set up with permanent structures on 35 acres a short distance west of I-35E.
+This year, on Mother’s Day, my youngest and his family and I traveled to Waxahachie for the Scarborough Renaissance Faire.
+It runs weekends through Memorial Day, set up with permanent structures on 35 acres a short distance off I-35E.

-My daughter-in-law dressed in Viking attire; her mother wore brocade and a jeweled crown.
+My daughter-in-law dressed in Viking attire and her mother wore brocade and a jeweled crown.
 Me?
 I sported a blue tie-dye fedora, a slightly renaissance style shirt and slacks.

-A key attraction of renaissance faires is the general craziness.
-It is possible to completely lose oneself in the atmosphere, enjoying the vendors and their handmade crafts, shooting a longbow at a target, or throwing knives.
+A key attraction of the faire is the general craziness.
+It is possible to completely lose oneself in the atmosphere, enjoying the vendors and their hand-made crafts, shooting a longbow at a target, or throwing knives.
 Multiple stages feature music, storytellers, acrobats and other performers.
-There’s even a mermaid pond at Scarborough.
+There’s even a mermaid pond.

 Women dressed as gypsies wandered through the crowd doing the “gypsy sneak,” which my 2-year-old granddaughter enjoyed as peek-a-boo.

 One individual at the faire was dressed in an elaborate, full-bodied, beautiful dragon costume, available for photos with those who passed.
-Another stood as still as a statue, only moving when someone dropped a coin in the tip basket at her feet.
+Another stood as still as a statue, only moving when someone dropped a coin in the tip basket.

-Just about every hour, the “royal court” and others held a parade around the grounds, with bagpipes, drums and other music and general gaiety.
+Just about every hour, the “royal court” and others hold a parade around the grounds, with bagpipes, drums and other music and general gaiety.

-When the temperature rises, “misting stations” along the route make it possible to cool off a bit.
+When the temperature rises, there are “misting stations” along the route, where it’s possible to cool off a bit.

-A petting zoo gives kids the chance to come face-to-face with animals used to sustain families of that long-gone era.
-Older kids and adults can ride the elephants and camels.
+A petting zoo gives kids the chance to come face-to-face with animals, and older kids and adults can ride the elephants and camels.

-For me, it’s a bit of family tradition, and a chance to enjoy some history without giving up the amenities of the modern world.
+For me, it’s a bit of family tradition, and a chance to enjoy a bit of history without giving up the amenities of the modern world.